All Saints Church Development Project

 Where are we now?

-Once building works are underway, our Sunday worship services will be relocated to Lindfield Primary Academy.
-It is anticipated that we will begin our temporary relocation immediately after Easter.
+While building works are underway, our Sunday worship services have relocated to Lindfield Primary Academy.

 The final plans for Phase 2 include: